TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/index.md

 Assessment simplified.
 {:.lead}

-A marksheet is a spreadsheet, where pupil are listed in rows, and the assessments are listed in columns ({% include glossarytooltip.html explain="Aspects" %}).
+A marksheet is a spreadsheet, listing pupils in rows, and the assessments in columns ({% include glossarytooltip.html explain="Aspects" %}).

-In SIMS are three types of marksheet:
+In SIMS there are three types of marksheet:

-1. [General Marksheets](marksheets/ms-ass), used for {% include glossarytooltip.html explain="Summative" %} assessments, e.g., the end of Key Stage
+1. [General Marksheets](marksheets/ms-ass), used for {% include glossarytooltip.html explain="Summative" %} assessments, e.g., the end of Key Stage assessment.
-1. [Programme of Study Tracking Sheets](marksheets/ms-pos), used for ongoing {% include glossarytooltip.html explain="Formative" %} evaluation; where you can assess against the curriculum learning objectives.
+2. [Programme of Study Tracking Sheets](marksheets/ms-pos), used for ongoing {% include glossarytooltip.html explain="Formative" %} evaluation; where you assess against curriculum learning objectives.
-1. [Historical Marksheets](marksheets/ms-historical), used for changing results in the past.
+3. [Historical Marksheets](marksheets/ms-historical), used for changing results in the past.
 {:.list}

-> As a teacher, you've access to marksheets from the {% include glossarytooltip.html explain="Quick Links" %}.
+> For teachers, there's a shortcut to **General Marksheets** and **Programme of Study Tracking Sheets** in the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

 {% include faq.html explain="Marksheet creation" %}

-Marksheets are created by your Assessment Coordinator.
+An Assessment Coordinator creates Marksheets.

-An Assessment Coordinator creates a template for a marksheet.
-A template defines the columns that appear in the marksheet.
+An Assessment Coordinator creates templates for a marksheet, i.e. the columns to appear in marksheets.

-By associating the template with one or more pupil groups, marksheets can be created for each supervisor of each group.
+By associating the template with one or more groups, e.g., classes, year groups, marksheets are created.

-As a class teacher, you'll see only those marksheets relevant to you.
+As a teacher, you'll see only those marksheets relevant to you.

 {% include faq-end.html  %}

 {% include faq.html explain="Column types" %}

-There are several types of columns that make up a marksheet:
+Several column types make up a marksheet:

 Data entry columns
-: Data entry columns enable you to enter assessment results for each pupil listed in the marksheet.
+: Data entry columns are for entering the results.

 Read-only columns
-: Columns on the marksheet can be read-only.
-Read-only columns appear greyed-out.
-These columns are either for information or are the result of a calculation.
+: Read-only columns are for information.
+Read-only columns appear greyed-out and can't be edited.

 Formula columns
-: A formula performs calculations or other actions on the data in your marksheet.
+: A formula column performs calculations on the data in your marksheet.

 Formula columns are indicated by an {% include icon.html url="formula-function" title="Formula Icon" %} symbol in the column header.

-To see details of the formula, open the {% include glossarytooltip.html explain="Column Menu" %} and click {% include icon.html url="formula" title="Take Formula" %} **View Formula**.
+To see details on a formula, open the {% include glossarytooltip.html explain="Column Menu" %} and click {% include icon.html url="formula" title="Take Formula" %} **View Formula**.

 [Learn more about Formulas](formulas-intro)

 Pupil information columns
-: Pupil information column display details about pupil, e.g., their name, class, year group.
+: Pupil information columns contain information about a pupil, e.g., their name, class, year group.

-Clicking on a pupil's name shows you more details about them, e.g. their photo, date of birth.
+{% include faq-end.html  %}

+{% include faq.html explain="Additional information" %}

-You can add additional pupil information to ta marksheet for more context, e.g. if you wanted to see how your pupil premium children are doing.
+You can add additional pupil information to the marksheet for more context.
+E.g. if you wanted to see how your pupil premium children are doing.

-> You can add or remove the pupil information columns by clicking **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} on the toolbar.
+Add or remove the pupil information columns by clicking **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} on the toolbar.

-{:note}
+Clicking on a pupil's name shows you **Pupil Info** panel e.g. their photo, date of birth.

+{% include image.html url="shots/ms-additional.png" title="Click the pupil's name for their **Pupil Info** panel" %}

+From the **Pupil Info** panel you can also create [Pupil Log Notes](../plog/)

 {% include faq-end.html  %}